 \item \textbf{Perturbing the order and composition information in the images: } Similar to captions, to understand if models need the compositional information in the images to perform well, we aim to test the models in the absence of these.
-As it is harder to manipulate entities in an image, we resort to a more severe method, and take the permutations over the patches of an image.
-For instance, we split images into 9 equally sized patches and take a permutation of those patches to form the new images.
-Again, this should alter most compositional structure within an image; for instance an object that is ``below'' another can move into an arbitrary point in an image.
+As it is harder to manipulate entities in an image, we resort to a more severe method and take the permutations over the patches of an image.
+For instance, we split images into 9 equally sized patches and take a permutation of those patches to form the new images. \rebuttal{\citet{qin2021understanding} used a similar strategy to show the insensitivity of vision transformers to patch-based augmentations, in the context of image classification.} Again, this should alter most compositional structures within an image; for instance, an object that is ``below'' another can move into an arbitrary point in an image.
 We then compute the retrieval performance with this image-modified dataset.
-We explore three such strategies: splitting the image into 4 equally-sized rows and shuffling, splitting into 4 equally-sized columns and shuffling, and splitting into 9 equally-sized patches and shuffling. \end{enumerate}
+We explore three such strategies: splitting the image into either 4 equally-sized rows, 4 equally-sized columns, or 9 equally-sized patches and then shuffling. \end{enumerate}

-\textbf{Models can achieve high performance even when order information is inaccessible} In Figure~\ref{fig:permuted_retrieval}, we present the retrieval performance of existing models under different augmentation strategies, and a detailed table can be found in Appendix~\ref{appendix:table-textshuffling},\ref{appendix:table-imageshuffling}.
-For each perturbation, we augment the dataset and compute the retrieval performance 3 times with different random seeds, and report standard errors bars.
+\textbf{Models can achieve high performance even when order information is inaccessible.} In Figure~\ref{fig:permuted_retrieval}, we present the retrieval performance of existing models under different augmentation strategies, and a detailed table can be found in Appendix~\ref{appendix:table-textshuffling},\ref{appendix:table-imageshuffling}.
+For each perturbation, we augment the dataset and compute the retrieval performance 3 times with different random seeds, and report standard error bars.
 Notably, across all of the mentioned perturbation strategies, most models lose marginal performance in performing the retrieval task with the perturbed caption, or the perturbed image.
 These results demonstrate that it is possible to obtain high performance in a retrieval task without utilizing the compositional structure, even in the case of these arguably large-scale datasets.